KonuTech/gfk_ml_ops_data_analyst/README.md

 **Target Drift and Prediction Drift**

-> First, I will focuse a bit on analysis of Target Drift, and related Prediction Drift.
+> First, I will focus a bit on the analysis of Target Drift, and related Prediction Drift.
-> Below graphs are showing a global (high level) perspective on the matter of Target Drift.
+> The below graphs are showing a global (high level) perspective on the matter of Target Drift and Prediction Drift.
-> The graphs are here to help answer the question if hard cutoff on 28th of November was somehow the right choice
+> The graphs are here to help answer the question if the hard cutoff on the 28th of November was somehow the right choice
 > to assume.
-The date sliced the data set into 13 weekly buckets of sa called 'Reference' data set and 12 weekly buckets
+The cutoff sliced the data set into 13 weekly buckets of the so-called 'Reference' data set and 12 weekly
+> buckets
-> of so called 'Current' data set.
+> of the so-called 'Current' data set.
 >

-#### Predicted events bucketized by week_number
+#### Predicted events bucketed by week_number

 ![image info](./docs/images/evidently_ai/000000_target_drift_prediction_week_number.jpg)

-#### Observed events bucketized by week_number
+#### Observed events bucketed by week_number

 ![image info](./docs/images/evidently_ai/000000_target_drift_target_week_number.jpg)

-> From bucketized quantities of above graphs we can loosely assume that the hypotesis about the drop in a size
+> From bucketed quantities of the above graphs, we can loosely assume that the hypotesis about the drop in the size
 > of supplied events related to Black Friday might be True.
-> Hence the drop in over performance of served model.
+> Hence the drop in under-performance of the served model.
 The topic being predicted got "out of fashion".
-> Quite similiar story can happen with Christmass trees.
+> Quite a similar story can happen with Christmas-related products.

 >
-> Now lets look quickly on similar graphs but related to quantities of product groups being under (presumably) Black Fridays
+> Now let's look quickly at similar graphs but related to quantities of product groups being under (presumably) Black
-> promotions.
+> Fridays promotions.
 >
-#### Predicted events bucketized by prod_gr_id
+#### Predicted events bucketed by prod_gr_id

 ![image info](./docs/images/evidently_ai/000000_target_drift_prediction_prod_gr_id.jpg)

-#### Observed events bucketized by prod_gr_id
+#### Observed events bucketed by prod_gr_id

 ![image info](./docs/images/evidently_ai/000000_target_drift_target_prod_gr_id.jpg)

-> My guess is that some retailers (probably) extended their e-mail communications due to their stock not being sold completely.
+> My guess is that some retailers (probably) extended their e-mail communications due to their stock not being sold
+> completely.
 >
-> Having broad (high level) assumptions about the data set let's move now to assessing if there really is any Target
+> Having broad (high level) assumptions about the data set let's move now to assess if there is any Target
 > Drift - statistically speaking.
 Jensen-Shannon distance is used as a tool for judging if the distributions between so
 > called Reference (13 weeks of data) and Current (12 weeks of data) samples are meaningfully different.
-> Below chart exhibits no indication for Target Drift when data set got sliced into two parts with a use of a cutoff on
+> The below chart exhibits no indication for Target Drift when the data set got sliced into two parts with use of a cutoff
+> on
 > 28th of November 2020.
-At first that is indeed a bit surprising regarding the drop of events.
-The reason for lack of
+At first, that is indeed a bit surprising regarding the drop in events.
+The reason for the lack
+> of
-> alert related to the Target Drift might be related to ratios between Zeros and Ones between both periods.
+> alert related to the Target Drift might be related to ratios between Zeros and Ones of both periods.
-> Although it is true that from Counts perspective we have experienced huge drop of events, the ratios from Current
+> Although it is true that from Counts perspective we have experienced a huge drop in events, the ratios from Current
-> period were still similar to the ratios of Zeros and Ones from Reference period.
+> period were still similar to the ratios of Zeros and Ones from the Reference period.
-> We got here quite nice 'real world' example telling us not to jump into conclusions basing on single source of information.
+> We got here quite a nice ' real-world' example of not jumping to conclusions based on a single source of information.
-> Unfortunately, we have to dig further into data if we want to confirm with a large dose of certainty that the model
+> Unfortunately, we have to dig further into data if we want to confirm with a larger dose of certainty that the model
-> served should be put offline.
+> should have been put offline right after the 27th of November 2020.
+From now on that will be my goal here.

 #### Basing on Jensen-Shannon distance Target Drift and Prediction Drift have not been detected between Current and Reference samples sliced on 28th of November 2020.